Del Crandall: Early life

-Professional career

-Playing career (1949–1966)
+Playing career

 Crandall played less than two seasons in the minor leagues from 1948 to 1949.
 He made his MLB debut on June 17, 1949, at the age of 19, entering as a pinch runner in the final inning of a 7–2 loss to the Cincinnati Reds.
-Crandall appeared in 146 games for Boston in 1949-1950, before entering military service during the Korean War.
+Crandall appeared in 146 games for Boston in 1949 and 1950, before entering military service during the Korean War.
 When his two-year hitch was over in March 1953, the Braves departed Boston for Milwaukee, where they benefited from an offense featuring Hank Aaron, Eddie Mathews and Joe Adcock.
 Crandall seized the regular catcher's job from Walker Cooper in 1953 and held it for eight years, handling Braves pitchers such as left-hander Warren Spahn and right-handers Lew Burdette and Bob Buhl.
 From 1953 to 1959, the Braves' pitching staff finished either first or second in the National League in team earned run average every year except 1955.
-Burdette credited Crandall for some of his success, saying, "I never- well hardly ever- have to shake him off.
+Burdette credited Crandall for some of his success, saying, "I never—well hardly ever—have to shake him off.
 He knows the job like no one else, and you can have faith in his judgment".
-On September 11, 1955, with the Braves trailing the Philadelphia Phillies 4-1 with two outs and a 3-2 count in the ninth inning, Crandall hit a grand slam home run to win the game.
-The Braves won National League pennants in 1957 and 1958, also finishing in second place five times between 1953 and 1960, and captured the 1957 World Series championship – the franchise's first title since 1914.
-Although he batted .211 in the 1957 Series against the New York Yankees, Crandall had a solo home run for the Braves' last tally in a 5-0 win in the deciding Game 7.
+On September 11, 1955, with the Braves trailing the Philadelphia Phillies, 4–1, with two outs and a 3–2 count in the ninth inning, Crandall hit a grand slam to win the game.
+The Braves won National League (NL) pennants in 1957 and 1958, also finishing in second place five times between 1953 and 1960, and captured the 1957 World Series championship—the franchise's first title since 1914.
+Though he batted .211 in the 1957 series against the New York Yankees, Crandall had a solo home run for the Braves' final run in a 5–0 win in the deciding Game 7.